 Her plays include: Undo, a one-act (The Players Club in NYC, April 2014), Greenland (part of an evening of staged readings at the Santa Fe Playhouse in November 2013), and the full length plays: When the Stars Trembled in Río Puerco, an oral history play, adapted from the work of Nasario García about life in four now ghost towns in Rio Puerco, New Mexico (April 2014, Teatro Paraguas, September 2014, National Hispanic Cultural Center), The Tree

 (reading July 2013 at Teatro Paraguas) and Bless Me Father.

 She received a CEC ArtsLink Project award to collaborate with ASHTAR Theater in Ramallah, Palestine on the multimedia project Land Out Loud which excavates creative expressions about land in different genres.

 Most recently, she directed and produced, Nasario remembers the Rio Puerco, a profile of New Mexico folklorist Nasario García, as h e encounters landscape and memory in the abandoned villages of the Rio Puerco valley where he grew up.
 The film was broadcast on New Mexico PBS in October 2017 and was selected to the Golden Door International and Taos Environmental Film Festivals.

-She is currently working on The Good Manners of Colonized Subjects, a solo play featuring poetry and dance.
+She is currently developing and touring The Good Manners of Colonized Subjects, a solo play featuring poetry and dance.